life-itself/research/projects/embodying-collective-transformation.md

 start: "2022"
 end: "2024"
 ---
-A series of 3 month-long residencies consisting of a 7-day intensive training in personal and group practices for courageous collective transformation, followed by a 3-week community immersion to integrate and deepen these practices in our daily lives.
-The immersion includes time and space for participants to continue their daily personal work and projects.
+**A series of 3 month-long residencies consisting of a 7-day intensive training in personal and group practices for courageous collective transformation, followed by a 3-week community immersion to integrate and deepen these practices in our daily lives.**

 Our shared purpose is…